spacetelescope/jdaviz/docs/specviz/displaying.rst

 -----

-The top section of the :guilabel:`Layer` tab contains options to change the color of the spectrum (click the |icon-color-square| icon to see a color change menu), change visibility of the spectrum (|icon-eye| icon), and a dropdown box to select which layer will have its settings changed.
+The top section of the :guilabel:`Layer` tab contains options to change the color of the spectrum (click the |icon-color-square| icon to see a color change menu and a default color palette), change visibility of the spectrum (|icon-eye| icon), and a dropdown box to select which layer will have its settings changed.

 Line Width
 ----------